NerdAmethyst/Nad-MC-Mod-List/README.md

 #

-**📌‼️Disclamier:** The mods, shader packs, resource packs, and data packs included in the list belongs to their respective authors.
+**📌‼️Disclamier:** The mods, shader packs, resource packs, and data packs included in the list belongs to their respective authors and are licensed separately.
 I have no affiliation with any included in the list nor any of the authors/owners.

 ---